Can CBD Help WIth Negative Thoughts, Rumination, and Anxiety

 Persistent, ruminating negative thoughts filled with regret, anxiety, and self-doubt.

-Sounds like a terrible place to go but we're going to peel back the onion to see what's happening in the brain and body.
+It sounds like a terrible place to go but we're going to peel back the onion to see what's happening in the brain and body.

 New research (last few years really) is finally teasing out where negative thoughts and persistent ruminating come from.